YomZsamora/Watchlist-Default/README.md

 - Open terminal command line then navigate to the root folder of the application. 'cd Watchlist-Default'
 - Activate Virtual 'source virtual/bin/activate'
 - Ensure Flask-Script, Flask-Bootstrap, Postgres, Flask-SQLAlchemy & Flask-Forms are installed by typing 'pip freeze' on the terminal.
 If not run the necessary commands to install them.
+- After installing the dependencies, setup your environment variables.
+Run the following commands on the terminal: 'export MOVIE_API_KEY=<Your api key>' then 'export SECRET_KEY=adzumi'
 - Run `./start.sh` command.
 Note this will work if you've properly configured your app with the required dependencies
 - Navigate to `http://localhost:5000/` in your browser.